Snigdha-0210/Agricultural-System/README.md

 ### 🏛️ Government Schemes

-* Discover schemes like PM-KISAN, PMFBY, eNAM
+* Discover and apply for schemes like PM-KISAN, PMFBY, eNAM directly within the platform
 * Eligibility check
 * Direct application support